OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 ## User Information ##

 StateCU users generally fall into two categories: "modelers" and "users of model results".
-The former develops model input and runs StateCU on the model dataset whereas the latter may just review models results that someone else has run.
+The former develops model input and runs StateCU on the model input dataset whereas the latter may just review models results that someone else has run.
 The CDSS approach tends to support modelers and there is an opportunity to improve access to model results.
 This is challenging because model results files can be very large and finding a way to access and